 Once you have moved into the property, you can ask social work to carry out an assessment and recommend any additional changes that could be made to help you live independently more easily.
-You can find contact details for your local social work department on your council's website or using the Advice Services Directory.
+You can find contact details for your local social work department on your council's website.

 New build homes

 New build homes must now be designed to be 'barrier free'.
 This means they are more accessible and more easily and economically adapted to suit the needs of disabled people.